What is Heroin Use Disorder?

 What are the Long-Term Effects of Heroin Use Disorder?

-Our drug addiction treatment centers in Austin, Texas have seen the long-term effects of heroin abuse.
+Our IOP drug rehab program has seen the long-term effects of heroin abuse.
 Heroin users are at higher risk of overdose in comparison to other substance use disorders, but even those who survive can be afflicted with long-term effects such as:

 - HIV/AIDS and hepatitis.
 Heroin users may catch one or more of these diseases from sharing needles or from failing to practice safe sex while they’re high.